-GMV's ISNAV is an advanced navigation and timing solution for ground systems, which is able to track the armored vehicle's position with and without a GNSS signal stringent requirements and, fitted in several demo vehicles, it has successfully passed both the mission system integration tests and the functional tests.
+GMV's ISNAV is an advanced navigation and timing solution for ground systems, which is able to track the armored vehicle's position with and without a GNSS signal

+SNAV has been developed by GMV within the VCR 8x8 Technology Program.
+It meets the program's stringent requirements and, fitted in several demo vehicles, it has successfully passed both the mission system integration tests and the functional tests.
 ISNAV is an advanced timing and navigation system for land systems, designed to include Galileo PRS capability, furnishing advanced Positioning, Navigation, and Timing (PNT) features; these enable it to work out the vehicle's position in scenarios of all types, even without Global Navigation Satellite System (GNSS) coverage.
 ISNAV has also been designed as a modular system that can be adapted to the particular vehicle sensor and receiver configuration in each case.
 GMV will produce the 240 ISNAV units in its Tres Cantos manufacturing workshop, inaugurated in 2019.
 The first units will be delivered in 04 2023.